omerayvaz/CardiovascularDiseaseRisk/README.md

   <br>
 </h1>

-Implementing a Neural Network for Cardiovascular Disease Risk Prediction without Utilizing Deep Learning Libraries.
+Implementing a Neural Network from scratch for Cardiovascular Disease Risk Prediction without using Deep Learning Libraries.